International Affairs Program

 Students can pursue the degree on a full-time or part-time basis.

-The concentrations in the Studley Graduate Program in International Affairs are more than collections of courses.
+The concentrations in the Studley Graduate Programs in International Affairs are more than collections of courses.
 They are areas in which students can link theory, social research, and practice in building careers as scholars or practitioners in international affairs.

 Students fulfill a concentration by taking a "foundation course" as well as three concentration electives, chosen from a wide range of options.
 The concentrations also offer opportunities for applied research and connections to the International Field Program and other opportunities for engaged learning, such as the Practicum in International Affairs.
 In addition, the concentrations sponsor guest lectures, organize workshops and events, and create working groups around topics of particular interest to students.